 Tone can be described as the amount of tension a muscle has at rest.
 All muscles have a normal resting tone, which helps the body move freely against gravity and is needed for overall posture.
-In the case of muscular hypertonicity (hypertonia or high muscle tone), even at rest, there is an increased state of active muscle contraction.
+In the case of muscular hypertonicity (hypertonia, high muscle tone, hypertonic muscle), even at rest, there is an increased state of active muscle contraction.

 To assess whether high tone is present, a muscle is taken through passive movements.
 Let’s take your leg for example, if someone tries to bend your knee, without you helping at all, there would be more rigidity trying to get your knee to bend because of this increased resistance from your muscles.

 Hypertonia is commonly seen in Cerebral Palsy but may also affect those affected by other pathological disorders such as a stroke or simply be a response to pain.
 High muscle tone will often present as appearing rigid, it’s generally difficult to move and often involve muscles responsible for flexion, more than extension.
 In the leg, the knee may have a slight bend, the same will go for the elbow, while wrist and fingers are often fisted.
 In contrast, hypotonia is the term for low muscle tone.

 Hypertonia can affect both arms and legs (quadriplegia), affect only the legs (diplegia), just one side of the body (hemiplegia) or can even affect only one extremity or one muscle group in a single limb.
 If gone untreated, hypertonicity can have the potential to lead to contractures or a permanent shortening in the muscles of the affected limb or limbs.
 It can present in babies as early as one year, sometimes earlier, all dependent on how severe the condition.